jverhoeks/disk-cleanup-tool/CONTRIBUTING.md

 When making changes:

-- Update README.md if user-facing features change
+- Update README.md if user-facing features change (all docs are consolidated there)
 - Update CHANGELOG.md with your changes
 - Add inline code comments for complex logic
-- Update relevant documentation files (TESTING.md, TUI_FEATURES.md, etc.)
+- Update FAQ section in README if adding commonly asked features

 ## Pull Request Process